sassembla/Miyamasu/README.md

 # Miyamasu
-TestRunner which contains WaitUntil() method.
+TestRunner which can wait async method with  WaitUntil() method.

 ## Requirement